superfly/docs/reference/configuration.html.md

 ```

 * `hard_limit` : When an application instance is at or over this number of concurrent connections, the system will bring up another instance.
-* `soft_limit` : When an application instance is at or over this number of concurrent connections, the system is likely bring up another instance.
+* `soft_limit` : When an application instance is at or over this number of concurrent connections, the system is likely to bring up another instance.

 #### `services.ports`